 - Draw like Schulten PDF Tutorial (click to open)

-- Multimedia paper
+- Watercolor or multimedia paper

-- Watercolor paint
+- Watercolor paint (I love the liquid kind)

 - Thin paint brushes